(View web-friendly version here)

 Offering sanctuary - a safe place that honors dignity and worth - is a tradition drawn from many of our faiths.

 Historically, several congregations in Palo Alto have given sanctuary.
 In the 1960's, some churches gave sanctuary to conscientious objectors during the Vietnam War.
 In the 1980's many congregations gave sanctuary to Central American refugees.
 During the First Gulf War (1991), First Presbyterian Church of Palo Alto gave sanctuary to conscientious objectors.
-Generally, giving sanctuary is seen as a faith-based act of civil disobedience.
+While in the past giving sanctuary has been seen as a faith-based act of civil disobedience, today's understandings of sanctuary have widened and there are many ways of being a Sanctuary Congregation that are clearly within the bonds of civil law.